AspidDark/Zylab.BinStorage/README.md

 <h2>Descrition:</h2>

-All file size limits applied from setup.
+<p>All file size limits applied from setup.</p>
-As a cacheing was chosen Limited by memory Hashtable(object inserted\deleted according to read count).Cacheing file could be settuped
+<p>As a cacheing was chosen Limited by memory Hashtable(object inserted\deleted according to read count).Cacheing file could be settuped.</p>
-Used minimal(as I think) locking schema
+<p>Used minimal(as I think) locking schema.</p>
-Saveing to index file uses Bson serializer, not best approch but rwiting own good working srilizer would be long sory
+<p>Saveing to index file uses Bson serializer, not best approch but rwiting own good working srilizer would be long sory.</p>

 <h2>Limitation:</h2>